hiiamitdog/Group-124/README.md

 And by Lam Wu, Kevin.

 # 2. Description:
 The game we chose to design is a poker game of five card draw.
 In which, each player would be dealt five cards from a deck of 52.
 The winner is determined based on the ranks of the five hands.
 A primary program handles the courses of a game, including but not limited to asking the number of players, initializing the deck, announcing the winner.
-A secondary program is required to generate a text file, called "rank.txt" which ranks all 2,598,960 distinct combinations of hands, in descending order of ranks to return a corresponding index.
+Two secondary programs are included.
+One of them is a text file, called "rank.txt" which ranks all 2,598,960 distinct combinations of hands, in descending order of ranks to return a corresponding index.
+Another one is as well a text file, called "hallOfFame.txt", which takes record of the final wealth of each player at the end of the game.

 # 3. Features:
 # 3.1 Random